- Transactions Log

 Using one or more of the filters, you can determine the set of transactions you want to view.
 After entering or selecting the filters, press Filter.
 Press Clear to start over.

-- This is the name of the organization (the registration) for which the transaction was made.
+- This is the name of the Involvement (the registration) for which the transaction was made.
 Enter all of part of the name.
-If you want to view online giving, use the name of the organization you use for online giving.
+If you want to view online giving, use the name of the Involvement you use for online giving.
 Normally, it will be named Online Giving.
-For recurring giving, the org is usually named Recurring Giving.
+For recurring giving, the Involvement is usually named Recurring Giving.

 - Id / Name